Estimated reading time: 6 minutes

-This project management implementation requires team buy-in and understanding of the execution process — which can have added challenges if you are working with cross functional project teams.
+This project management implementation requires team buy-in and understanding of the execution process, which can have added challenges if you work with cross-functional project teams.

 There are project management tools, however, that can help with using lean project management as a process in your work place.
 These lean project management tools are intended to help simplify the process and eliminate the waste built up in our project flow.
 Leantime is a system that incorporates the principles of lean into the UX and approach to managing projects.